alishir/ims-doc/server_less_arch.md

 In general, for the MCPTT to work correctly, several communication links with various internal components of the IMS network may be needed.
 In the above diagram, HSS is a representative of such components.
 Hence, communication with other components may also be required that is not depicted in the figure.

-To minimize the message passing overhead, natty (**TODO**: is 'natty' the right name? link to the library's page) is used, which according to the developer (**TODO**: cite if public correspondence) has 1 to 10 ms delay in processing and relaying a message, depending on the language and run-time used.
+In order to focus on the implementation instead of handling messages we are going to use OpenFaaS.
+OpenFaaS uses [nats.io](nats.io) to minimize the message passing overhead.
+According to the [developer tweet](https://twitter.com/alexellisuk/status/1082592779652554752) function calls in OpenFaaS has 1 to 10 ms delay in processing and relaying a message, depending on the language and run-time used.

 ## Architecture Components